 We have spared nothing in striving to present the most appealing Lessons, in a full color workbook of highest quality.
 We even developed our own font (KidsFont) so the numbers and letters are made the way children are taught to draw them.
 Product testing had shown that kids like to count the colorful arrangements of objects in Mac's Abacus Basic workbook.

 Mac's Abacus is ruggedly constructed using Hardwood, Aluminum Ros and Polypropylene Beads.
 All parts are non-toxic and washable.
-The “Memory Beads” have been tested to stay in place even well over 200,000 moves.
-Mac’s Abacus will also be available in “kit” form, so parents have the option to help their child enjoy building his/her own Abacus.
+The “Memory Beads” (pat.9,880,582) have been tested to stay in place for well over 200,000 moves.
+Mac's Abacus will also become available in “kit” form, so parents have the option to help their child enjoy building his/her own Abacus.

 All our products are Made in U.S.A.
 We insist upon quality U.S. manufacturers to supply the wood parts, rods, beads and workbooks.
 These are assembled and shipped locally.

 Ray is a "retired" Engineer.
 He has designed many mechanical, electrical and software devices over the years.

 Gary is Ray’s son.
 He has a degree in Computer Science (with a minor in Mathematics) and experience both as a Business Analyst and Project Manager.

 Gary has worked with Ray for about two years on Mac's Abacus and the many tasks required to run a company.
 His efforts as advisor, planner, reviewer and manager have been indispensable in bringing this project to fruition.
 Gary will continue working to help bring this and other future products into our lives.